 Hi friends!
 After years and years of wanting to stop wearing glasses and contacts, I finally got LASIK and it FEELS AMAZING!

 There are two main reasons why I decided to finally get LASIK.
-The first reason was that I hate wearing glasses (they’re hard to hike/work out in and are always sliding down my nose) and I also hate wearing contacts (my eyes get really dry and irritated).
-And yes, I’ve tried all sorts of different brands of contacts and they are all the same.
+The first reason was that I hate wearing glasses (they’re hard to hike/work out in and are always sliding down my nose) and contacts (my eyes get really dry and irritated).
 The second reason was that during my Europe trip I almost lost my glasses looking over the Liffey River in Ireland and that was terrifying.
 I started to think about what would happen if I lost my glasses (and my eyesight essentially) in another country and that was the last straw.

 Check out this video which kind of gives a visual of my experience and then read the rest of the blog post (because that is where the full details are).
-And if you make it to the end of this blog post, you can learn how you can get 15% off of your LASIK eye surgery if you decide to do it!
+When you make it to the end of this blog post, you can learn how to get 15% off of your LASIK eye surgery if you decide to do it!

 Trust me when I say that I was nervous to get this procedure done especially after watching Final Destination 5 (lol).

-But anyway, I really wanted to get rid of my glasses/contacts.
-I was afraid of the procedure, so I did what any logical person would do who was afraid.
+I really wanted to get rid of my glasses/contacts but I was also afraid of the procedure, so I did what any logical person would do.
 I researched and I got informed.

-The first thing I did was look into several places in the valley that performed LASIK operations.
+I started by looking into several places in the valley that performed LASIK.
 I looked at their reviews and the place that really stood out for me was LasikPlus, so I decided to go in for a free consultation.

-Right off the bat, the staff at LasikPlus was SO friendly and welcoming.
+The staff at LasikPlus was SO friendly and welcoming.
 I walked in, they did a few tests (typical tests that you get done when you are getting glasses/contacts) plus a few other tests to determine if I was a candidate for LASIK.
-I learned a lot during my consultation.

 - Not everyone is a candidate for LASIK.
 This is why it’s important to go in for a consultation.

 I loved LasikPlus because they give you a wealth of information in person, through a video, and then they give you some reading material.
-I walked out with all of this information and I was so ready for LASIK.
-Nervous but ready.
+I walked out with all of this information and I was nervous but ready.
 After you schedule your operation, the doctor gives you a prescription for two different kinds of eye drops that you will have to use after you surgery.
 These eye drops are basically used so that your eyes don’t get infected.
 I was kind of busy the week leading up to my surgery so I didn’t get the eye drops before when I should have and this came back later to haunt me.
+Editing in 2021 to add that LasikPlus now sets you up with the eye drops so you don’t even have to go to the pharmacy to get them!

-As I mentioned before, I was very nervous to get LASIK done.
-And a skill that I’ve developed as an engineer is that when I am nervous about something, in order to get over those nerves I like to get more informed about whatever it is that is making me nervous.
-So I googled.
+I googled.
 And I YouTubed.
 And I read.
 A LOT.
 I googled what exactly happens when you get LASIK.
 I googled what happens after you get LASIK.
-I YouTubed videos of people getting LASIK and I YouTubed videos of people talking about LASIK.
-I also read a ton of articles and googled a ton of weird questions like ‘what happens if you sneeze during LASIK?’.
+I read a ton of articles and googled a ton of weird questions like ‘what happens if you sneeze during LASIK?’.
 The answer is nothing.
 Nothing happens because your doctor holds your head so there’s no way your head will move.

 I meet Dr. Perry (who is my new favorite person in the world) and he walks me into the operating room.
 The operating room at LasikPlus is really cool.
-What I liked about the operating room was that the walls were made of glass so your family members could watch to make sure that you were okay.
-And taking advantage of the glass walls, I asked my brother to record a little bit of the procedure.
+The walls are made of glass so your family members could watch to make sure that you are okay.
+Taking advantage of the glass walls, I asked my brother to record a little bit of the procedure.
 Dr. Perry gives me a cap to wear and puts some numbing drops into my eyes so that I won’t feel anything and tells me to lay down on a reclining chair.
 Normally I would have freaked out over the numbing drops but they put these same numbing drops into your eyes during your consultation so you know what to expect and what it will feel like.
 It basically just makes you blink a lot less and your eyes feel really heavy.
 Once my eyes are numb, Dr. Perry takes a marker and makes some markings on my eyes.
 It felt weird but since my eyes were numb, it kind of just felt like when you touch your eye to put on your contacts.
 The entire time Dr. Perry is super calming and making me laugh (which I really needed because I was so nervous that I thought I was going to pass out or throw up).
 I lay down and he starts explaining what is going to happen.

-Based on the information that I got from the staff at LasikPlus, Google, YouTube, and friends I was told that immediately after the operation my vision would look like if I was underwater (a bit hazy) which it did but that it would be greatly improved from before!
+Based on the information that I got from the staff at LasikPlus, Google, and YouTube I was told that immediately after the operation my vision would look like if I was underwater (a bit hazy) which it did but it was already a million times better already!
 My vision was really sharp in some places and blurry in others but I COULD SEE.
 It was unreal.
 Dr. Perry looked at my eyes through one of his tools and he gave me the okay to leave telling me that all looked great.
 He also told me that he was looking forward to seeing what I would write in my blog so I hope he likes this post (Hi Dr. Perry!).

 I walk out to see my mom and my brother and it is so unbelievable because I can actually see their faces.
 My eyesight was so bad that normally without glasses, everyone’s faces was always super blurry.
 I wanted to cry because I couldn’t believe that after 23 years, I could finally see life in High Definition 🙂

-Another reason why I absolutely loved LasikPlus was that at around 8pm, Dr. Perry called me to check in on me!
+Another reason why I highly recommend LasikPlus is that at around 8pm, Dr. Perry called me to check in on me!
 Who does that?!
 How sweet is that!!
+My sister also recently got LASIK done in 2021 and he also called her!
 He also asked me if I had posted the video and blog post.
 He’s hilarious.
 And don’t think this is just a one time thoughtful thing.
 After my consultation, another doctor mentioned that if I were to ever need anything now or 10 years from now, to reach out to him.
 That’s probably one of the sweetest things I’ve ever heard in my life.